 Finding the right hanging height for your LED grow lights is crucial.
 Unlike traditional HPS or MH lights, LEDs run cooler and have a more focused light output.
 If you hang them at the same height as older lights, your plants might stretch to reach the light, leading to weak, lanky growth.
 Always follow the manufacturer's recommendations for hanging height, and adjust as your plants grow.
 Most high-quality LEDs provide a full spectrum of light, which means you won't need to worry about changing the light spectrum for different growth cycles.
 Your main job is to ensure the light is distributed evenly across your entire canopy for consistent, healthy development.

-Dial in Your Environmental Controls
+Dial In Your Environmental Controls

 While LEDs generate significantly less heat than HID lights, they aren't completely cool.
 They still produce warmth that can affect your grow room's climate.
 Proper heat management is essential not just for your plants, but for the longevity of the lights themselves.
 An overheated fixture can have a shorter lifespan and reduced efficiency.
 Make sure your space has adequate airflow and ventilation to dissipate any excess heat.
 Using fans or other environmental controls will help you maintain a stable temperature and humidity, creating the perfect atmosphere for your plants to flourish without putting stress on your equipment.